Wooden Katana( Full Guide)

-Spears were the weapon of the infantry, as they were considerably easier to carry and, therefore, less expensive to carry and fabricate.
+Spears were the weapon of the infantry, as they were considerably easier to carry and, therefore, less expensive to carry, purchase, and fabricate.
 Commoners used other things as weapons, often tools they used daily.

-But the katana has earned a special place in history, partially due to the culture of the samurai, partially due to the artistry that went into making it, and partially due to the technology that went into the blade, something that was not known in other parts of the world.
+Katana has earned a special place in history, partially due to the culture of the samurai, partially due to the artistry and precision that went into the art of making it, and partially due to the technology that went into the blade, something that was not known in other parts of the world.

 Making a katana the original way involves the work of as many as 15 specialists, working over a period of six months.
-Some steps require weeks to complete on one sword, working on it daily.
+Some steps require weeks to complete on one sword, which is worked on daily.
 Today, a katana made by traditional methods sells for hundreds of thousands of dollars.

-This bokken should not be confused with the shinai, which is a bamboo version of the katana used in skirmish practice sports, martial arts sports, and competition sports.
+This bokken should not be confused with the shinai, a bamboo version of the katana used in skirmish practice sports, other martial arts training sports, and competition sports.
 While the bokken is made of wood, it can inflict injury, either bruising the person struck with it, cutting them if it is sharpened, or even breaking small bones.

 This brings up an interesting possibility with a wooden katana: carrying one as a self-defense weapon.
-Carrying a katana falls under the same group of state laws regulating the carrying of knives.
-Due to its length, it’s illegal to carry in most states, although not illegal to own.
+Carrying a katana falls under the same group of state laws regulating the sale and carrying of knives.
+Due to its length, it’s illegal to sell or carry in most states, although it’s not illegal to own.

-But the samurai bokken, being made of wood and not metal, is not legally considered a weapon; therefore, it is legal to carry.
+However, the samurai bokken, made of wood and not metal, is not legally considered a weapon; therefore, it is legal to carry.
 While I wouldn’t want to face off against a pistol-wielding hood with a wooden katana or without one, I’d take a katana with one over a switchblade any day.
-The police and district attorney’s office would likely categorize using a wooden katana or the samurai bokken as using a baseball bat in self-defense.
+The police and district attorney’s office would likely categorize using a wooden katana or the samurai bokken as using swords or a baseball bat in self-defense.

-• Katana – three to four feet long, with the hilt accounting for roughly one-quarter of the total length.
-Along with the other swords, it has a full tang for strength.
+• Katanas were three to four feet long, with the hilt accounting for roughly one-quarter of the total length.
+Like the other swords, they had a full tang for strength.
 The blade must have a curve of more or less one inch.
 The katana was the main weapon of the samurai and was primarily used as an outdoor weapon.

 • Wakizashi is the shorter katana version, measuring 11 to 23 inches long.
 The samurai always carried both the katana and the wakizashi, with this shorter sword used primarily indoors, where there wasn’t room for the longer katana.

-• Tanto – the tanto differs from the other two categories in that it may have a single or double-edged blade.
-Some other modifications to the basic blade design can exist as well.
+• Tanto—The tanto differs from the other two categories in that it may have a single or double-edged blade.
+Other modifications to the basic blade design can exist as well.
 This is a stabbing weapon, also always carried by the samurai, although it might be concealed where it can be easily reached.

 The traditional bokken is made from a wood called hinoki, which only grows in Japan.
 Common bokken katana replacement woods are basswood, poplar, or alder, although any hardwood will work for making one.